Network-Initialized Monte Carlo Based on Generative Neural Networks

-From the perspective of neural networks, we verify that simulations of interacting fermion systems, such as DQMC, can be merged into the loss function of neural networks.
-The next step from here is to use generative neural networks to provide efficient and accurate system-size extrapolations of MC configurations and in this way, many more complex yet fundamental problems, such as the twisted bilayer grephene and quantum Moir\'e materials, where the DQMC has just been shown to be able to solve the lattice models~\cite{XuZhang2021,Liao2021CPB,Hofmann2021, Liao2021PRX,Liao2019PRL} but with heavy computational costs, could be improved in PCMC.
+From the perspective of neural networks, we verify that large-scale simulations, such as DQMC calculations, can be implemented through the evaluation of the neural network loss functions.
+The next step from here is to use generative neural networks to provide efficient and accurate system-size extrapolations of MC configurations and in this way many more complicated yet fundamental problems, such as the quantum moir\'e materials that the DQMC has just been shown to be able to solve ~\cite{XuZhang2021,Liao2021CPB,JYLee2021,Liao2021PRX, Liao2019PRL,GPPan2021,XuZhang2021SC} but with heavy computational costs, could be improved in NIMC.

 {\it Acknowledgments}\,---\, We thank Zheng Yan, Shangqiang Ning, Bin-bin Mao, Jiarui Zhao, Chengkang Zhou, and Xu Zhang for the enjoyable discussions and happy conversations in the No. 16 Pavillion of Lung Fu Shan Country Park.
 We acknowledge support from the RGC of Hong Kong SAR of China (Grant Nos.
-17303019, 17301420 and AoE/P-701/20), NSFC (Grant Nos.~11974036, 11874115 and 11834014), and the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33000000).
+17303019, 17301420, 17301721 and AoE/P-701/20), NSFC (Grant Nos.~11974036, 11874115 and 11834014), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33000000) and the K. C. Wong Education Foundation (Grant No. GJTD-2020-01).
 We thank the Center for Quantum Simulation Sciences in the Institute of Physics, Chinese Academy of Sciences, the Computational Initiative at the Faculty of Science and the Information Technology Services at the University of Hong Kong for their technical support and generous allocation of GPU/CPU time.
 This work is also supported by the Seed Funding "Quantum-Inspired explainable-AI" at the HKU-TCL Joint Research Centre for Artificial Intelligence, Hong Kong.